Will Electricity Prices Go Down in 2023? | Solar.com

 Electricity price forecast 2024

-If electricity prices return to the average growth rate of the last 20 years, the national average price per kWh will peak at 17.8 cents per kilowatt hour in August 2024 and average 17.4 cents per kWh throughout the year.
+If electricity prices return to the average growth rate of the last 20 years, utility electric rates nationwide will average 17.4 cents per kWh and peak at 17.63 cents per kWh in the summer.

 Electricity price forecast 2025